The DataSet Mask uses a DataSet definition to read data from a CSV file that is to be used for masking sensitive data.

 After specifying Using DataSet from the DataSet Column combo box will be populated with the available column names from the CSV file of the corresponding DataSet definition.
 The example above shows that the 'post-code' column has been selected.

 If the DataSet Mask is configured as deterministic then the 'Non-Deterministic parameters' section shall be disabled (as shown above).

 You can set the determinism in the 'Determinism' tab:

-In Deterministic mode, DataVeil shall always replace the a distinct value with the same DataSet value, even on repeated masking executions.
-Of course, this assumes that the DataSet has not changed and that the Deterministic Seed value (if any) has not changed.
+In Deterministic mode, DataVeil shall always replace a distinct value with the same DataSet value, even on repeated masking executions.
+This is true only if the DataSet has not changed and that the Deterministic Seed value has not changed.

 DataVeil performs this determinism as follows:

 * Using the Seed value DataVeil calculates a hash value for the original sensitive value.

 * DataVeil then uses this hash value as an index into the DataSet to select a replacement value.